mitodl/xsiftx/README.md

 - `compute_grades` -- Doesn't generate a report but does calculate grades for a course and stores them in the SQL data store for use by legacy dashboard actions.

+- `remote_grades` -- Posts a course's grades to a remote gradebook specified in the the course's XML and as defined by the edx-platform feature flag `REMOTE_GRADEBOOK_URL`.
+It optionally takes an assignment name, but will post grades for every assignment if one isn't specified.